limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-25](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-25.png)

 Here we are, back at the breakpoint.
 Before `BBBBBB` returns, notice the top of the stack?
 We see 120 `'A'`s followed by `BBBBBB`.
-If we can find a return address with `jmp rsp` or `call rsp`, we can execute a 120-byte payload placed in the stack.
-Plenty of space.
+If we can find a return address with `jmp rsp` or `call rsp`, we are able to execute a 120-byte payload placed in the stack.

 ![screenshot-26](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-26.png)

-Using the command `jmpcall`, we can pinpoint the exact address within `./panel` that has a `call rsp`.
+Using the command `jmpcall`, we are able to pinpoint the exact address within `./panel` that has a `call rsp`.
 This is our return address.

-We can now proceed to generate a payload with `msfvenom`.
-I've always fancy single-stage reverse shells.
-That's what I'll use.
+We proceed to generate a payload with `msfvenom`.
+I prefer to use single-stage to multi-stage reverse shell as the payload.

 ![screenshot-27](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-27.png)